 These are 6000 – 8000/mm³ in the blood.
 It is of two types.

-1- Granulocytes – It is called granular because small particles are found along with the nucleus in its cytoplasm.
-It is of three types.
+1—Granulocytes—These are called granular because small particles are found along with the nucleus in their cytoplasm.
+There are three types.

 Neutrophils – These are phagocytosis.
 Neutrophils make up 60-65% of the total WBCs.

-Basophils – It makes up 0.5-1% of the total WBCs.
-Three chemicals come out of these, histamine, serotonin, and heparin.
-These cause allergic reactions and all allergic reactions are due to histamine and serotonin.
+Basophils make up 0.5-1% of the total WBCs.
+Three chemicals, histamine, serotonin, and heparin, emerge from these.
+These cause allergic reactions, and all allergic reactions are due to histamine and serotonin.

 Eosinophils – It makes up 2-3% of the total WBCs.
 These cells are responsible for inflammatory reactions.
-For example, on pricking a thorn somewhere, the temperature of the skin there increases, swelling occurs, it becomes red, and there is pain.
+For example, when pricking a thorn somewhere, the temperature of the skin increases, swelling occurs, it becomes red, and there is pain.

 Monocytes – It makes up 6-8% of the total WBCs.
 These are also phagocytic cells.